CliMA/CloudMicrophysics.jl/docs/src/RosenbrockNumerics.md

 `_apply_limiter(::MyLimiter, x, Δ, ...)` method.
 The substep driver dispatches on the option types at compile time, so a configured mode resolves with no run-time branch.

-## The coarse-step deposition instability
+## The coarse-step ice-growth instability

+At a cold, ice-supersaturated state carrying supercooled cloud liquid, the ice-growth tendency has an autocatalytic mode: rime mass grows by collecting cloud droplets, and denser rimed particles fall faster and sweep out more liquid, so the rime-mass tendency increases with rime mass.
+The exact Jacobian carries this as a positive diagonal in the rime-mass (`q_rim`) row.
+At a representative state — `ρ = 1.0` kg m⁻³, `T = 263` K, `q_tot = 10⁻²`, `q_lcl = 2 × 10⁻³`, `n_lcl = 10⁸` m⁻³, `q_ice = 2 × 10⁻³`, `n_ice = 10⁴` m⁻³, unrimed, ice
-At a cold, ice-supersaturated state the ice-deposition tendency has an autocatalytic growth mode: the snow deposition rate increases with snow content (collector self-gain), a positive Jacobian diagonal of order `+5 × 10⁻² s⁻¹` (time scale ≈ 20 s).
+supersaturation `S_ice ≈ 1.8` — the diagonal is `+5 × 10⁻² s⁻¹` (time scale ≈ 20 s, identical in `Float32` and
+`Float64`), and it grows past `10⁻¹ s⁻¹` at colder, more liquid-rich states.
+The mode requires supercooled
+liquid: with the same ice state but no cloud liquid the rime-mass diagonal falls to order `10⁻⁵ s⁻¹`, and the pure-deposition diagonal is negative there (vapor depletion opposes further deposition).
 With the exact Jacobian and `ImplicitGrowth`, the implicit operator `I/h − J` loses positive-definiteness once the growth eigenvalue exceeds `1/h`, i.e. once the substep is coarse relative to the growth time scale.
-The single substep then overshoots the nonlinear saturation limit (which the linear operator does not see): snow is over-deposited far past the available vapor, the latent heating drives a spurious temperature excursion, and the state goes non-physical.
-With the exact Jacobian this crash occurs at every coarse time step in the single-column convective test.
+The single substep then overshoots the nonlinear limit the linear operator does not see: ice is over-grown past the available condensate, the latent heating drives a spurious temperature excursion, and the state goes non-physical.
+This crash is a property of the single-column convective configuration, not of an isolated cell; the growth diagonal above is an isolated-cell measurement, but the crash itself appears only in the coupled single-column run.

 ### What cures it